Table of Contents

 These are the field trip days referred to and planned for in Day Twenty One’s email.
 The goal will be that by the end (day ninety) we will have produced a dog trained to behave in, around and outside the home, ‘No Matter What.’

 'Trainer On Retainer' - After Our Appointment

 - In addition to all the followup mentioned above, you are asked to embrace what I refer to as ‘’Trainer On Retainer’ access to me.
-This means that at no extra charge you will be encouraged to contact me with any questions, large or small as frequently as you feel the need whether that’s several times a day, day after day or months down the road.
+This means that at no extra charge for a full month you will be encouraged to contact me with any questions, large or small as frequently as you feel the need.

 Video - After Our Appointment

 I have learned with the advent of smartphones that whereas a picture is worth a thousand words a video is the fastest and most effective way to get answers to training hurdles.
 As a result, part of what we will be discussing during our session is when to send video and what each video should contain.